ynotstartups/notes/notes/ideas.md

 ## Ideas - Future

-- GIT: is it possible to prepare git commit message while working on a PR
-  - instead of always writing git commit message at the end
 - VIM: read new vim 9 script https://vimhelp.org/vim9.txt.html
   - similar to javascript?
 - GIT: read https://jwiegley.github.io/git-from-the-bottom-up/